uwcnc/cnc_github_tutorial/README.md

 git commit -am "<SOME COMMIT MESSAGE>"
 ```

-## 3. Pushing the branch, creating a pull request
+## 3. Pushing the branch
 Currently your new branch only exists locally and not in the remote repository.
 To "push" it to the remote repo, run
 ```
 git push origin <YOUR_BRANCH_NAME>
 ```
-This will create a remote branch with the same name, and copy your changes to that branch.
+This will create a remote branch with the same name, and "push" your changes in your local branch to that remote branch.

+## 4. Creating a Pull Request
+Your changes are on a branch on remote, but these changes are not integrated into the `main` branch yet.
+To integrate them, you can issue a "Pull Request", or a "request for someone to pull your changes into `main`"
+Github allows you to do this easily through their website.